Physicists revamp the first law of thermodynamics

 Physicists at the University of West Virginia have made a breakthrough on an age-old limitation of the first law of thermodynamics.

 Paul Cassak, professor and associate director of the Center for KINETIC Plasma Physics, and graduate research assistant Hasan Barbhuiya, both from the Department of Physics and Astronomy, study how energy is converted in superheated plasmas in space .
-Their findings, funded by a grant from the National Science Foundation and published in the Physical examination letters journal, will revamp scientists’ understanding of how plasmas in space and laboratories heat up, and could have a wide variety of other applications in physics and other sciences.
+Their findings, funded by a grant from the National Science Foundation and published in the Physical examination letters journal, will revamp scientists’ understanding of how plasmas in space and laboratories heat up, and might have a wide variety of other applications in physics and other sciences.

 The first law of thermodynamics states that energy cannot be created or destroyed, but can be converted into different forms.